 Small Motorhome camping- is it possible to go wild camping in a small camper?

-Of course, you can get a low-profile motorhome under 6m, but you can also get them much longer- ours is 7.9m and 4.2 tonnes!
+Of course, you can get a low-profile motorhome under 6m, but you can also get them much longer- our last camper was 7.9m and 4.2 tonnes!
+Read about the pros and cons of a motorhome over 3.5 tonnes

 Motorhomes with over-cab beds